N1 highway (Philippines): San Rafael to Guiguinto

-The highway soon enters Bulacan at San Miguel, where it begins on a straight route.
+N1 soon enters Bulacan at San Miguel, where it begins on a straight route.
 It then enters the poblacion of San Miguel, which it bypasses, and the highway begins to curve through most of its length between San Ildefonso and San Rafael, where the route runs through rice paddies.
-It closely follows a transmission corridor between the San Miguel-San Ildefonso boundary and San Rafael, and a Meralco subtransmission line uses the highway on that portion.
-Plaridel Bypass Road intersects with Doña Remedios Trinidad Highway just before approaching the poblacion of San Rafael.
-The highway curves to the southwest near Baliwag, where the highway is known as Doña Remedios Trinidad Highway (DRT Highway).
-It serves as a bypass of the old Cagayan Valley Road through Baliwag poblacion, with a flyover built on the intersection with Benigno S. Aquino Avenue (Baliwag–Candaba Road).
-At Pulilan, it serves as a principal route through the town center.
+At its intersection with San Rafael Municipal Road, the highway curves to the southwest to follow Doña Remedios Trinidad Highway (DRT Highway) until the intersection of the old Cagayan Valley Road and Esguerra Street in Pulilan.
+DRT Highway serves as a bypass of the old Cagayan Valley Road through Baliwag poblacion.
 At Guiguinto, it crosses the North Luzon Expressway (NLEX) along with the Santa Rita Interchange, where Asian Highway 26 leaves for the expressway.
 It soon crosses the original route of NLEX at Tabang Interchange.

 Guiguinto to Meycauayan

 Past Tabang Interchange, N1 begins to follow Manila North Road once again, this time as MacArthur Highway, which serves as a major toll-free highway over southern Bulacan.
 It soon crosses the Philippine National Railways right of way and enters Balagtas, where it directly passes through its poblacion.
 It soon crosses the Bigaa River, where it passes through residential and industrial areas, and curves upon entering Bocaue, where it bypasses the town center.
 A flyover restricted for use by light vehicles crosses Fortunato Halili Avenue to Santa Maria with service roads serving as frontage and heavy vehicle routes.
-The highway then curves, then, runs through the residential barangays of Bocaue and soon enters Marilao and Meycauayan.
+The highway then curves and traverses through the residential barangays of Bocaue and soon enters Marilao and Meycauayan.

 Metro Manila

 Valenzuela to Pasay

-Entering Metro Manila, the highway follows MacArthur Highway over Valenzuela, which runs on a four to six-lane highway up to the Bonifacio Monument (Monumento) in Caloocan.
+Entering Metro Manila, the highway follows MacArthur Highway over Valenzuela, which runs on a four to six-lane highway up to the Bonifacio Monument (Monumento) Circle in Caloocan.
 There, the Asian Highway 26 concurrency returns on N1 as it turns east to follow Epifanio de los Santos Avenue (EDSA) up to Pasay.
-The whole road, bypassing the capital city of Manila, is notorious for congestion which causes delays as well as economic losses in the metropolis.
+The whole road, bypassing the capital city of Manila, is notorious for congestion which causes delays, as well as economic losses in the metropolis.
 EDSA runs through the central business districts of Metro Manila, most notably Araneta Center, Ortigas Center, and Makati Central Business District.
 The LRT Line 1 and MRT Line 3 utilizes the center island of EDSA on most segments between Caloocan and Pasay.
 N1 ends below the EDSA Flyover at N120/AH26/N61 (Roxas Boulevard) in Pasay.